North Cleveland, Texas: Geography

-Interstate 69/U.S. Route 59, a four-lane freeway, passes through the southeast corner of North Cleveland as it bypasses the center of Cleveland.
+Interstate 69/U.S. Route 59, a four-lane freeway, passes through the southeastern corner of North Cleveland as it bypasses the center of Cleveland.
 I-69/US-59 leads northeast 28 mi to Livingston and southwest 45 mi to Houston.

 According to the United States Census Bureau, North Cleveland has a total area of 5.0 km2, of which 0.07 km2, or 1.49%, are water.
 Via the San Jacinto River, the North Cleveland area is part of the watershed of Galveston Bay.

 Demographics

 As of 2010 North Cleveland had a population of 247.
 The racial and ethnic composition of the population was 68.4% non-Hispanic white, 1.6% non-Hispanic black, 1.2% non-Hispanic from other races, 3.2% from two or more races and 25.9% Hispanic or Latino.